seancfoley/IPAddress/ipaddress.md

 ```
 When parsing a range of single-segment values, it might not be possible to represent the range as a series of segments of range values, which is what is needed to be represented by an `IPv6Address` of 8 segment ranges, or an `IPv4Address` of 4 segment ranges.

 However, the string can still be parsed.
 In Java, the parsed result can be obtained using `toDivisionGrouping`, `getDivisionGrouping`, providing an exact representation of the string divisions.
-In both Java and Go, you can call the method `getSequentialRange` or `toSequentialRange` providing an `IPAddressSeqRange` instance with the range of addresses from the lower to the upper value of the range expressed by the string.
+In both Java and Go, you can call the method `getSequentialRange` or `coverWithSequentialRange` providing an `IPAddressSeqRange` instance with the range of addresses from the lower to the upper value of the range expressed by the string.
 From the range, a series of `IPAddress` instances can be obtained using `spanWithPrefixBlocks` or `spanWithSequentialBlocks`.

 &#8203;